In-patient luxury rehab center in Thailand

 Drug tolerance is defined as the diminished response to a drug, alcohol, or other substance over the course of repeated or prolonged exposure.
 It is a physiological response to a drug that requires greater quantities to offer the same response.

 Developing ‘tolerance’ to a certain drug means the body becomes accustomed to the drug in the system at the currently used dosage.
-It also means the drug becomes inefficient in managing a particular health problem.
-Developing tolerance also indicates the body or brain is not responding to the medication like it used to.
+It additionally means the drug becomes inefficient in managing a particular health problem.
+Developing tolerance indicates the body or brain is not responding to the medication like it used to.

-This problem can happen with both prescription medications and recreational drugs.
+This problem happens with both prescription medications and recreational drugs.
 The enzymes or receptors in the body and brain are less activated by the product.
 So, the drug doesn’t offer the necessary results.

 How common is drug tolerance?

-Roughly 20 million people in the U.S. have substance-related disorders, and around 1/3 of the population is using illicit substances.
-Substance abuse is recorded in 25% to 40% of admitted patients.
 In most cases, substance abuse is more prevalent in men than women.
-According to Psychiatric Times, the worldwide prevalence of cannabis, amphetamine, cocaine, and opioid use among women was 0.14%, 0.18%, 0.06%, and 0.14%, respectively and in males, the prevalence was 0.23%, 0.31%, 0.14%, and 0.31%.
-In the United States, 12.8% of men and 7.3% of women aged 12 years or older reported past-month illicit drug use.
+According to a 2018 publication written by Florence Thibaut for the Psychiatric Times, in females, the global prevalence rates for cannabis, amphetamine, cocaine, and opioid usage were 0.14%, 0.18%, 0.06%, and 0.14%, respectively, while in men, the rates were 0.23%, 0.31%, 0.14%, and 0.31%.
+In 2015, 12.8% of males and 7.3% of females aged 12 and older in the US took illicit drugs in the past month.

-Although the use of illicit drugs tends to drop after young adulthood, almost 1 million older adults over 65, have a substance use disorder, according to the National Institute on Drug Abuse.
+Although the use of illicit drugs tends to drop after young adulthood, almost 1 million older adults over 65 have a substance use disorder, according to a 2020 publication titled, “Substance Use in Older Adults DrugFacts” from the National Institute on Drug Abuse.
 The problem is, elderly people tend to metabolize substances very slowly.
 Therefore, their central nervous system is more sensitive to these substances.

 What causes drug tolerance?